kuroji-fusky/betsy/README.md

 - 🚧 Remove tracking (off by default)
 - 🚧 Show a popup title of a listing on the homepage
 - 🚧 Auto-redirect sold out listings
-- 🚧 Remove fade-in transitions from listing gallery
+- 🚧 Remove fade-in transitions from the listing gallery

 ## License